Updated 24 November 2018

 Why travel with carry-on luggage?

 I prefer to travel with just carry-on luggage for so many reasons.
 You’re less likely to lose it, there’s no waiting for baggage to arrive at the carousel and the additional cost of checking in hold luggage on some of the ‘budget airlines’ is ridiculous.
-The Osprey Farpoint 40 is suitable for most budget airlines although you should always check on the airline website to be sure.
-Ryan Air (shudder) recently reduced its carry on dimensions to a ridiculously small 40cm x 20cm x 25cm.
+The Osprey Farpoint 40 is suitable for many budget airlines but you must always check on the airline website to be sure.
+Ryan Air recently reduced its carry on dimensions to a ridiculously small 40cm x 20cm x 25cm so this rucksack is too big for their carry-on rules.

 Osprey Farpoint 40 Review